HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 #### Autoplay

-The next most commonly used attribute is "autoplay."
+The next most commonly used attribute is `autoplay`.
 This tells the browser that the video should play as soon as possible (and because of this, autoplay will actually override the preload attribute).

 The autoplay attribute is a boolean attribute, meaning that its presence by fault means true.
 So for the 190 sites that use `autoplay="false"`, we're sorry to tell you that is not going to work.